adgellida/chocolateyautomaticpackages/ReadMe.md

 **manual by now - problems with not updated version on website showed

+* ares
+* atubecatcher
-* ares - manual by now - problems with not updated version on website showed
+* heroesofnewerth - 3.2.0 not downloadable but yes updatable on game

 **manual by now - not priority

-* emule - manual by now - not priority
+* emule

-**manual by now
+**manual by now - not version showed on website

-* line - manual by now - update app inside
+* line

 **auto

-* adobeshockwaveplayer - auto
+* adobeshockwaveplaye
-* advancedsystemcarefree - auto
+* advancedsystemcarefree
-* advancedsystemtweaker - auto
+* advancedsystemtweaker
-* aida64extreme - auto
+* aida64extreme
-* bleachbit - auto
+* bleachbit
-* ccleaner - auto
+* ccleaner
-* fritzing - auto - thanks to purity
+* fritzing - thanks to purity
-* goodsync - auto
+* goodsync
-* midori-browser - auto
+* midori-browser
-* peazip - auto
+* peazip
-* startmenu8 - auto
+* startmenu8
-* startmenureviver - auto
+* startmenureviver
-* sumo - auto
+* sumo
-* unity - auto - may include download with wget on the next pull
+* unity - may include download with wget on the next pull
-* unitywebplayer - auto
+* unitywebplayer
-* wassapp - auto
+* wassapp
-* windowsrepair - auto
+* windowsrepair
-* xonotic - auto - may include download with wget on the next pull
+* xonotic - may include download with wget on the next pull